Magrawal72/Magrawal72/README.md

 - 👋 Hi, I’m @Magrawal72
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning JQuery
+- 🌱 I’m currently learning ReactJs
 - 💞️ I’m looking to collaborate on Websites
 - 📫 How to reach me by clicking on website!